DragosPancescu/tk-alert/README.md

 ## Roadmap Items

+This package is a **work in progress**.
+Below is the roadmap for the upcoming developments I wish to implement:

 - **Tooltip on Hover**: Whenever the text inside the alert is truncated, a tooltip should appear on hover.
 - **Support for Multiple Python 3 Versions**: Extend compatibility to support multiple versions of Python 3.
 - **Tests**: Implement testing to ensure code reliability.